“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 The purging flames of Tal’hrus exploded around him, followed by deathly screams.
-Eril calmly walked the streets, heading towards an extravagant looking building he had spotted before starting the purge.
+Eril calmly walked the streets, heading toward an extravagant looking building he had spotted before starting the purge.

 As people scrambled out of the burning buildings into the streets, his men quickly apprehended them.
 Those who fought back were given no mercy, and those who submitted were quickly corralled together.
 Using fire to force them out while at the same time creating panic and confusion, it was an effective approach as usual.
 Those fortunate enough to perish in the flames would find their salvation, while the unfortunate ones would be used for other purposes.

 “Jarko, Routhis, and Lemer, with me!”
-He shouted, and three of his agents who were casting fire magic swiftly ran to his side.
-Leaving the others to do their work, Eril began moving and the three trailed behind him like shadows.
+He shouted and three of his agents who were casting fire magic swiftly ran to his side.
+Leaving the others to do their work, he began moving and the three trailed behind him like shadows.

 Ignoring everything else, they quickly made it to the large structure at the center of the city.

 “Halt!
 Who are you?!”
-A woman’s voice shouted, and he immediately recognized it.
+A woman’s voice shouted, and he immediately recognized her.